dulrich/ulrichdev/content/photos.md

 ## Water & Stone ##

+* [ice broken](/static/img/ice-broken.jpg) - the lake level dropped during the freeze; the shore was ice-broken
 * [just a trickle](/static/img/just-a-trickle.jpg) - this stream flows pretty good after a big rain
 * [winter sun trees](/static/img/winter-sun-trees.jpg) - the trees block out what sun remains as ice-foam builds on the lake